descope/descope-firebase-migration/README.md

 b.
 To create a Descope Management Key, go [here](https://app.descope.com/settings/company/managementkeys), then copy the token to your `.env` file.

-c.
-The `FIREBASE_DB_URL` is the endpoint URL of your Firebase Realtime Database.
+c. **OPTIONAL** - If you're using the Firebase Realtime Database, make sure that you include your `FIREBASE_DB_URL` in the `.env` file.
 This URL is required for the application to interact with your Firebase Database, enabling it to read and write data.
 If you do not use Realtime Database, you can skip to the `Step 6`.

 To find your Firebase Realtime Database URL: